LSX-UniWue/downscaling-SwinFSD/README.md

 This repository contains the code for the research paper titled "Statistical Downscaling of Multiple Atmospheric Variables over Europe using Super-Resolution Transformer", which is currently under review.
 This study introduces a Super-Resolution Transformer for downscaling of multiple atmospheric variables.

-To obtain example preprocessed ERA5 and CERRA data, please head to our [Zenodo-Project](https://doi.org/10.5281/zenodo.15012510).
+To obtain example preprocessed ERA5 and CERRA data and model weights, please head to our [Zenodo-Project](https://doi.org/10.5281/zenodo.15012510).

 ## Demo